haoeric/haoeric.github.io/_posts/10-04-2016-Learn-how-to-learn-chunk.md

 ## Learn How to Learn-Chunk
 ---

+> My Course notes for [Learning How to Learn](https://www.coursera.org/learn/learning-how-to-learn/home/welcome).

 ### 1. What is a Chunk

-Just memorizing a fact without understanding or context doesn't help you understand what's really going on or how the concept fits together with other concepts you're learning.

-A chunk is a way of compressing information much more compactly, forming a chunk is like converting a cumbersome computer file into a ZIP file.
+A **chunk** is a way of compressing information much more compactly, creating a chunk is like converting a cumbersome computer file into a ZIP file.
 As you gain more experience in chunking in particular subject, you'll see that the chunks you're able to create are bigger.
 Neuroscientifically speaking, a chunk means a network of neurons that are used to firing together so you can think a thought or perform an action smoothly and effectively.
 Once you chunk an idea, a concept, or an action, you don't know need to remember all the little underlying details.
 You've got the main idea, the chunk, and that's enough.

 ![](/images/LHL_chunk/c_1.png)